Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Login with your Facebook account, then join groups whose members you are interested in connecting with in person using group unlock codes.
 Once past the onboarding screens, you can find members by location who are connected to you through mutual friends and groups.
 When you find someone, you may ask them whether they are available to host during your visit.
 If they accept and you stay with them, you’ll have the option to say thank you by making a donation.
 Note that hosts can enable and disable visibility of their accommodation details based on their level of connection to you and for specific groups.

+**Q: What are private groups, and how much do they cost?**

+**A:** If you want to have a private group, you need to become a Patreon Supporter ($20 per month per group).
+We'll send you an email to gather details for your personalized group.
+You can share it with members of your community to build your own trusted hospitality network.

+Want a group setup?
+[Support our Patreon campaign here](https://www.patreon.com/horizonapp).

 **Q: What about sublets?**

 **A:** We realized an incredibly strong need for finding accommodations within trusted networks was sublets/roommates.
 Thus, we  support posting prolonged stay opportunities.
-We connect the host and renter directly; it's then up to you to arrange final details offline.
+We connect the host and renter directly; it's up to the two individuals to arrange specific details offline.

 **Q: What's with the name?**